OvidijusParsiunas/condition-inverter/extension/README.md

 ## Contributions

 Open source is built by the community for the community.
 All contributions to this project are welcome!
-<br> Additionally, if you have any suggestions for enhancements, ideas on how to take the project further or have discovered a bug, do not hesitate to create a new ticket and we will look into it as soon as possible!
+If your language/framework is not supported, you have discovered a bug, or have any suggestions for enhancements, do not hesitate to create a new ticket and we will look into it as soon as possible!